Kappa-Dev/KappaTools/docs/tutorial.rst

 Perturbations and Modifications
 -------------------------------

-Let's start by checking the state of the reaction mixture, in what is called a snapshot.
-We can tell KaSim? to produce a snapshot at any given time with::
+Let's start by checking the state of the reaction mixture, in what is called a ``snapshot``.
+We can tell KaSim to produce a snapshot at any given time with::

 %mod: [T]>4500 do $SNAPSHOT